 AWS Client VPN

-AWS Client VPN is a fully-managed client-based VPN service which automatically handles the deployment, capacity provisioning, and service updates.
-With AWS Client VPN you can monitor and manage all your connections from a single console.
+AWS Client VPN automatically takes care of deployment, capacity provisioning, and service updates — while you monitor all connections from a single console.

-Unlike on-premises VPN services, with AWS Client VPN, users can connect from anywhere to your AWS and on-premises networks.
-Using a single VPN connection, users can access different resources across various locations on your network.
+Unlike on-premises VPN services, AWS Client VPN allows users to connect to AWS and on-premises networks using a single VPN connection.

 How it works